Tranexamic Acid (tran-ex-AM-ik AS-id)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have kidney problems.
-Tell your doctor if you have any other blood or circulation problems.
-Make sure your doctor knows about any allergic reactions you have had to medicine.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney problems, any other blood or circulation problems, urinary tract problems, or a history of seizures.
+Tell your doctor if you have a blood clotting problem called disseminated intravascular coagulation or DIC.

 Possible Side Effects While Using This Medicine